Akanniabdulwahab/Sentiment_Analysis_for_Customer_Feedback/README.md

 ## Model Evaluation
 I evaluated all the four models using the classification report.
 The accuracy of each model is:

 a.
-Vader on text – 72%
+Vader on text – 54%

 b.
-Vader on text_without_stopwords - 68%
+Vader on text_without_stopwords - 55%

 c.
-MultinimialNB on tf-idf – 84%
+MultinimialNB on tf-idf – 94%

 d.
-MultinimialNB on bow (Bag of Words) - 85%
+MultinimialNB on bow (Bag of Words) - 91%

+## Limitations:
+a.
+Neutral-class scarcity: only 957 of 36,706 reviews (2.6%) were naturally neutral before oversampling; oversampling duplicates existing neutral examples rather than adding new information, so neutral-class performance may not generalize as well as the test-set numbers suggest.

+b.
+Rating-based labels are a proxy, not ground truth: mapping star ratings to sentiment assumes a 3-star review is always “neutral” in text, which is not always true — a customer can leave harsh text but a middling star rating, or vice versa.

 ## Conclusion:
 In conclusion, the best performing model is MultinimialNB on Bag of Words (BOW).